scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

-The data from this experiment are a time series of measurements of a projectile's velocity as it accelerates down a gun barrel driven by the expanding products-of-combustion of HE.
+The data from this experiment are a time series of measurements of a projectile's velocity as it accelerates down a gun barrel driven by the expanding products-of-detonation of HE.

 .. figure:: gun.png

    The gun experiment.
 The projectile of a given mass and cross-sectional area is accelerated down the barrel by the expanding products of combustion from the high explosives in the barrel.

 Implementation